lodayamayank/laxmipowertech-backend/INTENT_FIX_SUMMARY.md

 ## Root Cause Analysis

 ### Primary Issue: Schema Mismatch
-The frontend `IntentForm.jsx` was sending `subCategory2` field in the materials array, but the backend models were missing this field, causing Mongoose validation to fail and crash the server.
+The frontend `IntentForm.jsx` was sending `subCategory2` field in the materials array, but the backend models were missing this field, causing Mongoose validation to fail and crash the server

 **Frontend Payload (IntentForm.jsx line 315-323):**
 ```javascript